See the system the numbers hide.

 Who it's for

-For executives whose treasury sits inside the banking system, board and policy staff who want a model they can poke at, and researchers, students, and the simply curious.
+For executives whose treasury is inside the banking system, board and policy staff who want a model they can poke at, and researchers, students, and the simply curious.
 No background in banking required; every parameter is explained in plain language next to its slider.

 The scenarios